About Hillary Rettig

 I believe deeply in the power of perseverance, the amazing possibilities of reinvention, and the benefits of living consciously.
 Life can be difficult, but it is always deeply fascinating.

-I was born in the Bronx, and now live in Kalamazoo, MI, after stints in Ithaca, New York, and Boston.
-My partner is a physics professor at wonderful Kalamazoo College, and we cherish each other and our rescue dog, Billy.
+I was born in the Bronx, spent time in Ithaca, NY, and Boston, MA, and now live in Kalamazoo, MI.
+My partner, Jan Tobochnik, is a physics professor at Kalamazoo College.

-- Subscribe to my mailing list, using the box at the upper right of this page.
+Subscribe to my mailing list, using the box at the bottom of this page.